sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-architecture.md

 * Easy User Onboarding (XEP-401): Simplified client registration

 # Components, Capabilities, Interfaces, and Workflows
 The SACM Architecture consists of a variety of SACM Components, and named components are intended to embody one or more specific capabilities.
 Interacting with these capabilities will require at least two levels of interface specification.
 The first is a logical interface specification, and the second is at least one binding to a specific transfer mechanism.
-At this point, we have been experimenting with XMPP as a transfer mechanism.
+An example transfer mechanism is XMPP-Grid+.

 The following subsections describe some of the components, capabilities, and interfaces we may expect to see participating in a SACM Domain.